GoLogiq and GammaRey Sign Definitive Share Exchange Agreement for $320 Million Merger of the Two Fintech Companies

 Under the now definitive terms of the proposed agreement announced in December, GammaRey has merged with GoLogiq as a wholly owned subsidiary in an all-stock transaction.
 GoLogiq will issue $320 million in common stock valued at $3.00 per share in exchange for 100% of GammaRey’s outstanding shares.
 The transaction is anticipated to be completed within the next few weeks, subject to customary closing terms.

-The transaction will follow the spin-off of GoLogiq from Logiq, Inc. LGIQ that was completed early last year.
+The transaction will follow the spin-off of GoLogiq from Logiq, Inc. (OTCQX: LGIQ) that was completed early last year.

 The combined company plans to initially focus on the high-growth market of wealth management for Generation Z and Millennials.
 This new generation of wealth-builders represents the sharing economy that will be powered by digital banking solutions, such as virtual payments, lending and loyalty, all which can reside in a single, easy to use mobile application or embedded finance solution.